Home/Blog/Well-Being/Women's Health/How to Bring on Your Period: A Guide for Delayed Cycles

 7. Pregnancy: A missed period can also be the first sign of pregnancy.

-8. Polycystic ovary syndrome: PCOS is a disorder that causes hormonal imbalances and upsets the regular period cycle, making it irregular.
+8. Polycystic ovary syndrome: PCOS is a disorder that causes hormonal imbalances and upsets the regular menstrual cycle, making it irregular.

 9. Thyroid conditions: Thyroid complications may also lead to an imbalance of reproductive hormones, which affects the menstrual cycle.
 The segments of the flow can be heavier or lighter than usual.